beatrizzoliveira/SQL---Ecommerce-Analysis/README.md

 # SQL---Ecommerce-Analysis
-This portfolio showcases a series of SQL queries executed on an ecommerce database, focusing on sales, customers, and product analytics.
-The goal is to demonstrate skills in Business Intelligence, advanced SQL, data analysis, and generating actionable insights for business decision-making.
+This project showcases a series of SQL queries executed on an ecommerce database, focusing on sales, customers, and product analytics.

+## Key Insights

+- Identify **most profitable products and categories**.
+- Highlight **top customers** and segment them strategically.
+- Understand **customer satisfaction** via product ratings and reviews.
+- Track **sales and customer growth trends** monthly.
+- Analyze **geographic trends** to guide inventory and marketing strategies.

+## Project Structure

+- Read Me
+- Prints with results
+- SQL Queries